Enzastaurin

 Enzastaurin is a synthetic bisindolylmaleimide with potential antineoplastic activity.
 Binding to the ATP-binding site, enzastaurin selectively inhibits protein kinase C beta, an enzyme involved in the induction of vascular endothelial growth factor (VEGF)-stimulated neo-angiogenesis.
 This agent may decrease tumor blood supply, preventing growth.

 Trials

-In 2013 it failed a phase III clinical trial for lymphoma.
+In 2013 it failed a phase III clinical trial by Lilly for lymphoma.

-In 2022, there is an upcoming initial trial called PREVEnt to look into the effectiveness of Enzastaurin for the treatment of Vascular Elhers-Danlos syndrome (vEDS).
+In July 2022, there was another phase III trial called PREVEnt by Aytu BioPharma to look into the effectiveness of enzastaurin for the treatment of Vascular Elhers-Danlos syndrome (vEDS).
+The trial was later indefinitely suspended in October 2022 to save costs.